 Near year’s end, Amon-Ra St. Brown officially declared for the 2021 NFL Draft, utilizing his eligibility to his advantage.
 Now, he’ll look to take the next step and become a fixture for one lucky NFL offense.

 For as long as a year, Amon-Ra St. Brown has been recognized as a high-caliber, but not top-tier, wide receiver in the 2021 NFL Draft.
 He’s been hovering around the boundary between the first and the second round.
 For my money, he deserves to be unequivocally in the first-round conversation, even more so now with Chris Olave returning to school.

 St. Brown is an entertaining player to watch.
 Of the NFL-caliber trio of USC wide receivers, St. Brown is the most dynamic and versatile.
-Standing at 6-foot-1, 195 pounds, St. Brown is a sudden, twitchy player who brings immense potential at all phases.
+Standing at almost 6-foot-0, 197 pounds, St. Brown is a sudden, twitchy player who brings immense potential at all phases.
 As a route runner, he’s detailed, dynamic, and deceptive.
 At the catch point, he’s acrobatic and adept at contorting for passes.
 And after the catch, he’s incredibly tough and slippery when seeking additional yards.

 I was a fan of St. Brown earlier in the summer, but I think I underrated his ability at the catch point in my initial evaluation.
 St. Brown’s size isn’t dominant, as we’ll expand on in a bit.
 Nevertheless, St. Brown has immaculate body control down the field, and he also brings excellent focus, toughness, and ball tracking ability.